oracle/db-sharding/oke-based-sharding-deployment/oracle-sharding-si-chart/README.md

 oshard1:
   replicaCount:                             ## << Count of Replica Pods for Shard1.
 We are keeping it 1 as are going to have 1 pod for shard 1 >>
   app:                                      ## << Application name for shard 1.
 Example: oshard-db1 >>
-  nodeselector:                             ## << Value based on which a node will be selected to deploy Kubernetes Pod for shard1.
+  nodeselector:                             ## << select the values you used in "Label the Nodes" for "oracleshard".
 Example: "oshard" >>
   shardHostName:                            ## << Host name for the shard 1 pod.
 Example: oshard1 >>
   storageType:                              ## << Type of the storage.
 E.g. "bv" for block volume >>
   oci:
-   region:                                  ## << Region name in OCI Cloud.
-In this guide, we labelled the node to "primary_region".
-If you are deploying on Oracle OCI Kubernetes service then you set the value of  >>
+   region:                                  ## << select the values you used in "Label the Nodes" for "failure-domain.beta.kubernetes.io/region".
+Example: "primary_region" >>
-   zone:                                    ## << Availability domain in that region in OCI Cloud.
+   zone:                                    ## << select the values you used in "Label the Nodes" for "failure-domain.beta.kubernetes.io/zone" .
 Example: "primary_zone" >>
   pvc:                                      ## << Persistent Volume Claim  >>
-   ociAD:                                   ## << Shard 1 PVC Availability Domain in OCI.
-Example: "PHX-AD-1" >>
    storageSize:                             ## << Shard 1 Size of the PVC Storage.
 Example: 50Gi  >>
    accessModes:                             ## << Shard 1 Access Mode of the PVC Storage.
 Example: ReadWriteOnce >>
    storageClassName:                        ## << Shard 1 Plugin for Volume plugin used by a Persistent Volume Claim.
 Example: oci. >>